 - James Meadows Rendel (1854-1937), Engineer.
 Sitter in 6 portraits.
 Identify

 - James Beaumont Strachey (1887-1967), Psychoanalyst and translator.
-Sitter in 44 portraits, Artist associated with 5 portraits.
+Sitter in 44 portraits, Artist or producer associated with 5 portraits.
 Identify

 - Jane Maria (née Grant), Lady Strachey (1840-1928), Wife of Sir Richard Strachey.
 Sitter associated with 47 portraits.
 Identify

 - (Giles) Lytton Strachey (1880-1932), Critic and biographer; son of Sir Richard Strachey.
-Sitter in 143 portraits, Artist associated with 5 portraits.
+Sitter in 144 portraits, Artist or producer associated with 5 portraits.
 Identify

 - Marjorie Strachey (1882-1964), Writer.
 Sitter in 26 portraits.
 Identify

 - Oliver Strachey (1874-1960), Musician, civil servant and author; cryptographer.
-Sitter in 49 portraits, Artist associated with 1 portrait.
+Sitter in 49 portraits, Artist or producer associated with 1 portrait.
 Identify

 - (Joan) Pernel Strachey (1876-1951), College head and french scholar.
 Sitter in 27 portraits.
 Identify

 - Philippa ('Pippa') Strachey (1872-1968), Suffragist.
 Sitter in 43 portraits.
 Identify